Lecture Series

 SPECIAL EVENT – LECTURE BY THE DIRECTOR OF THE YALE OCD RESEARCH CLINIC

-As part of our Lecture Series, we are excited to announce that we are hosting a presentation by Christopher Pittenger, MD, PhD, director of the Yale OCD Research Clinic.
-Dr. Pittenger will discuss his groundbreaking research on novel treatments for OCD, highlighting recent advancements in the field.
-His presentation will also offer a comprehensive review of the foundational aspects of OCD, including treatment modalities and pharmacological interventions, with specific attention to emerging treatments like ketamine and psychedelics.
+As part of our Lecture Series, we were honored to host a presentation by Christopher Pittenger, MD, PhD, director of the Yale OCD Research Clinic on June 3, 2025.
+Dr. Pittenger discussed his groundbreaking research on novel treatments for OCD, highlighting recent advancements in the field.
+His presentation also offered a comprehensive review of the foundational aspects of OCD, including treatment modalities and pharmacological interventions, with specific attention to emerging treatments like ketamine and psychedelics.

 Dr. Pittenger, a renowned psychiatry researcher, is a leading figure in the field.
 He earned his MD and Ph.D. from Columbia University, where his graduate work was done with Nobel Prize recipient Eric Kandel.
 He then completed his residency and research training in psychiatry at Yale University, his undergraduate alma mater.
 By 2007, he became a faculty member at Yale and has since risen to the position of Elizabeth Mears and House Jameson Professor of Psychiatry, with additional professorships in Psychology and the Child Study Center, also serving as Deputy Chair for Translational Research.